-It should be noted that while promoting sexual abstinence is a nominal goal for CSE, the amount of attention it receives in specific CSE curricula varies widely; it is often given little emphasis.
+It should be noted that while promoting sexual abstinence is a nominal goal for CSE, the amount of attention it receives in specific CSE curricula varies widely; it is often given little emphasis, or may be defined very narrowly, as meaning abstinence from vaginal intercourse but allowing other forms of genital contact.
 In fact, some organizations that develop and support CSE programs are known to teach that sexual activity is healthy and positive for adolescents as long as they are "ready" for it, and it is "consensual" and "protected."
 This would appear to be incongruent with the purported inclusion of an abstinence message as a feature of CSE programs.

 The International Technical Guidance on Sexuality Education, produced by the United Nations Educational, Scientific and Cultural Organization (UNESCO), recommends that policymakers employ "clear, well informed, and scientifically-grounded sexuality education" that is "based on a rigorous review of evidence on sexuality education programmes."
-The Technical Guidance report further states that programs that "emphasized both abstinence and use of condoms and contraception [have been] effective in changing behaviour when implemented in school, clinic and community settings" and that such "comprehensive sexuality education" should "become part of the formal school curriculum."
+The Technical Guidance report further states that programs that "emphasized both abstinence and use of condoms and contraception [have been] effective in changing behavior when implemented in school, clinic and community settings" and that such "comprehensive sexuality education" should "become part of the formal school curriculum."
 Finally, the UNESCO document emphasizes that this school-centered strategy should give priority to Human Immunodeficiency Virus (HIV) and STD protection, in addition to teen pregnancy prevention.
-These four elements in the UNESCO recommendations-CSE content, evidence-based, school-centered, and HIV/STDfocused-provide the basis for a thorough examination of the available sex education outcome research with the purpose of addressing the question: How effective are CSE programs in schools?
+These four elements in the UNESCO recommendations-CSE content, evidence-based, school-centered, and HIV/STD-focused-provide the basis for a thorough examination of the available sex education outcome research with the purpose of addressing the question: How effective are CSE programs in schools?
 That is the subject of the following analysis.